Archive for March, 2009

 Vespatour 2006 part 16: Rome

-In particular I wanted to see the “hand of the creation” that, stylized by an artist friend of mine, I had chosen as logo for the blog.
+In particular I wanted to see the “hand of creation” that, stylized by an friend artist, I choose as logo for the blog.

-During the three days spent in Rome I couldn’t miss a romanesque-style funny evening devoted to the local cuisine: on august 21, together with Stefano, a Vespa fan who came to Rome from Como by train, we went to Ariccia, in the Castelli Romani area.
-The laughs and the juicy “porchetta scrocchiarella” (pork roast) of the “fraschette” (outdoor inns) have remained among the silliest things we did until now! :)
+During the three days I spent in Rome I couldn’t miss a romanesque-style evening dedicated to the local cuisine: on august 21, together with Stefano, a Vespa rider from Como who joined me in Rome by train, we went to Ariccia, in the Castelli Romani area.
+The laughs in good company and the juicy “porchetta scrocchiarella” (pork roast) of the “fraschette” (outdoor inns) were among the silliest things we did until now! 🙂

-The stop in Rome couldn’t be complete without a photo in front of the Colosseum, shot by a passing girl wearing a t-shirt with “Monnalisa” written on it… thanks Monnalisa! ;)
+The stop in Rome couldn’t be complete without a photo in front of the Colosseum, taken by a girl wearing a t-shirt with “Monnalisa” written on it… thanks Monnalisa! 😉

 The next stop, on august 23, was going to be the Royal Palace of Caserta.